ollylomax/Venture-Press---Full-Stack-Frameworks-With-Django-Milestone-Project/README.md

 - To provide a website with notification feedback through email for registration, purchases and contact form.
 - To provide a website with admin functionality for adding new print services.
 - To provide a website with superuser functionality for managing backend operations.

+### User Stories

+- As a user, I want to easily understand the purpose of the site.

+- As a user, I want to clearly view the website and content on any device.

+- As a user, I want to easily navigate the website so that I can find content quickly.

+- As a user, I want to be able to see what print services are available and how much they are.

+- As a user, I want to be able to search the website for services I may be interested in.

+- As a user, I want to be able to filter the print services by category.

+- As a user, I want to be able to customise my chosen service and then add it to my cart.

+- As a user, I want to be able to view all services I have added to my cart before deciding whether to proceed to payment.

+- As a user, I want to be able to proceed to purchasing the contents of my cart, input my card details and make the purchase.

+- As a user, I want to be able to contact the company about any queries or custom quotations I might need.

+- As a user, I want to be able to easily return to the website if I encounter a page error.

+- As a user, I want to be able to register on the website.

+- As a registered user, I want to be able to log in to my account on the website.

+- As a registered user, I want to be able to log out of my account on the website.

+- As a registered user, I want to be able to view my profile, edit my details and change my password.

+- As a registered user, I want to be able to see a list of my order history.

+- As an admin user, I want to be able to create, edit and delete print services.

+- As the superuser, I want to be able to create, edit and delete categories and services.

+- As the superuser, I want to be able to create, edit and delete user details and emails.

+- As the superuser, I want to be able to create, edit and delete orders.